-Fortunately, despite the fact that there isn’t a “cure” for Paget’s Disease, many patients may be able to minimize or slow the progression of this disease by using many of the same medications to treat Osteoporosis.
+Fortunately, even though there isn’t a “cure” for Paget’s Disease, many patients may be able to minimize or slow the progression of this disease by using many of the same medications to treat Osteoporosis.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Paget’s Disease… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?